mixelpixel/lswebhomework3/README.md

 My name is: Patrick, a.k.a. "mixelpix"

-I like to: study analytical philosophy and play the bass guitar.
+I like to: use symbols like "lambda" λ and the "checkmark" √ to indicate I've finished the items in this homework assignment!

 I'm learning: all sortsa good stuff!